 ETFs hold assets like stocks, commodities and bonds, and trade close to their net asset value.
 Typically, ETFs track an index.
 For biotechnology, there are several indices that can be followed, including the S&P Biotech Select Industry Index (INDEXSP:SPSIBI), the NYSEARCA Biotechnology Index (NYSE:BTK) and the NASDAQ Biotechnology Index (NASDAQ:NBI).

-Earlier in the year, the Investing News Network (INN) took a look at the top performing ETF’s in life sciences this year, according to the ETF Database.
-These ETF’s have a varied set of companies working in different aspects of the sector.
+Earlier in the year, the Investing News Network (INN) took a look at the top performing ETF’s in life sciences year-to-date with data compiled from ETF Database.
+These ETFs have a varied set of companies working in different aspects of the sector.

 State of the biotech market

-This is an updated version of an article first published on Biotech Investing News on March 16, 2016.
+This is an updated version of an article first published on the Investing News in 2016, with the most recent update done by Gabrielle Lakusta.

-Securities Disclosure: I, Bryan Mc Govern, hold no direct investment interest in any of the companies mentioned in this article.
+Securities Disclosure: We, Bryan Mc Govern and Gabrielle Lakusta, hold no direct investment interest in any of the companies mentioned in this article.